hindu-comm/mail_stream_advaita-l/2017/09/Accounting_for_Brahm/110__Raghav_Kumar_Dwivedu.md

 > > being taken as nirguNam brahma. ( DSV?)
 > >
 > As stated earlier many combinations are possible based on what is ahaM and
-> what ​is brahma, jIva and brahma are upahita or not.
+> what is brahma, jIva and brahma are upahita or not.
 Finally, the 4th
 > sAmAnAdhikaraNya rule has to apply, so at whichever side there is upAdhi in
 > the equation, that should be removed by jahatii lakShaNa.
 If it is on both
 > sides, it should be removed by jahadajahallakShaNA/ bhAgatyAgalakShaNA.
 I